Get answers to your questions about producer responsibility on packaging

 By means of distance contracts (distance selling) means direct sale between the company and the end user of a packaging, where the two parties are not physically present, e.g. online sales.

-Distance contracts also covers B2B sales, where the end user is a business.
+Distance contracts also cover B2B sales, where the end user is a business.

 The statutory order on registration of packaging: Distance contracts are any agreement on the sale or purchase of packaging that is entered into between the producer and the end user, without the simultaneous physical presence of the producer and the end user, and where up to and including the time of the conclusion of the agreement, one or more forms of remote communication techniques are used exclusively, including online sales.